Assistant Principal's Message - Ashley Harigan

 Assistant Principal's Message - Steve Meggitt

-It is my privilege to serve Amherst Schools as I begin my thirty-seventh year in the field of education.
+It is my privilege to serve Amherst Schools as I begin my thirty-eighth year in the field of education.
 I received my Bachelor of Science degree in Education from Bowling Green State University, my Master of Education degree in Educational Administration and Supervision from the University of Toledo, and completed my Administrative Licensure requirements through Ashland University.

 I believe that a classroom environment that is well planned and organized is critical for learning to occur.
 Students that are interested and engaged in meaningful learning experiences are less likely to undermine the educational process in the classroom.